Ertugliflozin and Sitagliptin

 Thiazide and Thiazide-Like Diuretics: May diminish the therapeutic effect of Antidiabetic Agents.
 Monitor therapy

-Positive test for glucosuria; may interfere with 1,5-anhydroglucitol (1,5-AG) assay; use alternative methods to monitor glycemic control.
+Ertugliflozin will cause positive test for glucosuria.
+Ertugliflozin may interfere with 1,5-anhydroglucitol (1,5-AG) assay; use alternative methods to monitor glycemic control.

 See individual agents.

 Concerns related to adverse effects:

 • Arthralgia: Severe and disabling arthralgia has been reported with dipeptidyl peptidase 4 (DPP-4) inhibitor use; onset may occur within one day to years after treatment initiation and may resolve with discontinuation of therapy.
 Some patients may experience a recurrence of symptoms if DPP-4 inhibitor therapy resumed.

 • Bone fractures: An increased incidence of bone fractures has been observed with other sodium-glucose cotransporter 2 (SGLT2) inhibitors in some clinical trials.
 A placebo-controlled trial with ertugliflozin conducted over 2 years did not demonstrate an increased fracture risk; similar changes in bone mineral density (BMD) were observed between groups, except at the hip where a greater decrease in BMD was observed with ertugliflozin (Gallo 2019).